hdl-registers/hdl-registers/doc/sphinx/rst/user_guide/toml_format.rst

 ---------

 The TOML data file format is highly recommended for specifying your registers.
+All the examples on this website use TOML.

 It is a configuration file format that is easy to both read and write.
 Compared to XML, YAML and JSON, which would be the most obvious alternatives, it has the